Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 ### Cost of investigating

 A hack is rarely detected by a watchful system administrator.
 Often a company only notices something is wrong when data has been manipulated, or their records become available on the internet.
 Then it is a big task to find out how the hack took place.
-This is quite some work and has to be done carefully.
+This is quite a lot of work and has to be done carefully.
 Often, a consultancy firm specializing in this type of assignment is hired.
 If there is suspicion of a crime, a forensic team needs to analyze the evidence.

 This type of cost depends largely on the type of hack.
 If it is immediately obvious how the company got hacked the investigation may be over quickly.
 For large, complex companies that only notice the breach when their records are published, this become quite costly.